Trading Paints Help Center

 Steve Luvender and Shawn Brant are the creators of Trading Paints.

 We do not have a phone number available for support.
+You may report a problem if you feel you have stumbled across an issue not otherwise covered.

 The Trading Paints program is used to communicate between the iRacing simulator and the Trading Paints server to load drivers' paint schemes from the Trading Paints server onto your local iRacing installation.